Skip to main content

 Submission stages on the HESA Data Platform (HDP)

-‘Uploaded’ will be displayed when this is complete.
-If a file fails to be ingested it will not be logged as an attempted upload in the HDP activity log.
+The ‘Upload’ cog of the progress tracker will display a green tick when this is complete.
+If a file fails to upload it will not be logged as an attempted upload in the HDP activity log.
 Failure may be caused due to a loss of connection to the HDP.
-If a file fails to complete ingestion then the same file can be uploaded again.
+If a file fails to upload then the same file can be uploaded again.

 Tips: